Acuparse RaspberryPi Direct Connection Guide¶

 This is a community provided guide moved into the docs from the Wiki.
 It was designed to help you with installing Acuparse on a RaspberryPi when using an Access or SmartHUB directly connected to the Pi.

 What is a RaspberryPi¶

 RaspberryPi's are a small single-board microcomputer, that is fairly inexpensive (most kits are under 40USD) and are powerful enough to run Acuparse sufficiently.
-The OS used in this document will be Raspbian Buster (a version of Debian Linux).
+The OS used in this document will be Raspbian Bullseye (a version of Debian Linux).

 The two current versions of RaspberryPi that are available are the RaspberryPi Zero W (RPi0W) and the RaspberryPi 3 ( RPi3).
 While the RPi0W will work, it's not recommended for performance reasons and limited ports (a single MicroUSB port and built-in WiFi).
 The RPi3 performs very well, and also provides 4 standard USB 2.0 ports and a built-in 10/100 Mbps Ethernet port and WiFi.